ChargeStorm/home-assistant.io/source/_integrations/ctek_nanogrid_air.markdown

 After updating your Nanogrid Air's firmware, you may need to reconfigure the integration.
 Follow these steps if problems persist:

-- When configured using the integration:
-  Remove the integration through Settings > Integrations > CTEK Nanogrid Air > Delete (trash can icon)
+- Remove the integration through Settings > Integrations > CTEK Nanogrid Air > Delete (trash can icon)

 - Restart Home Assistant, then repeat the steps from the initial setup.